Degree Requirements

 Visual Arts Major (B.A.)

-Our BA students are encouraged to connect their Visual Arts major with the college curriculum to realize individual approaches to Visual Arts that are interwoven with science, social science, humanities, and/or other fine arts disciplines.
-46 credit hours are required, with 12 courses from Visual Arts and one from Art History and Visual Culture.
+Our BA students are encouraged to connect their Visual Arts major with the curriculum of the college to realize individual approaches to Visual Arts that are interwoven with science, social science, humanities and/or other fine arts disciplines.
+A total of 46 credit hours are required, with 12 courses coming from Visual Arts and one course from Art History and Visual Culture.

-Three Core courses to be completed by the end of the 1st semester of Junior Year:
+- 3 core courses to be completed by the end of first semester Junior Year

 Visual Arts Major (B.F.A.)